marko-js/marko/README.md

 ## Template Compilation

-The Raptor Templates compiler produces a CommonJS module as output.
-This makes it easier to load Raptor Template files from other modules.
+The Raptor Templates compiler produces a Node.js-compatible, CommonJS module as output.
+This output format has the advantage that compiled template modules can benefit from a context-aware module loader and templates can easily be transported to work in the browser using the [RaptorJS Optimizer](https://github.com/raptorjs3/raptor-optimizer) or [Browserify](https://github.com/substack/node-browserify).

+The `raptor-templates` module will automatically compile templates loaded by your application on the server, but you can also choose to precompile all templates.
+This can be helpful as a build or test step to catch errors early.

 You can either use the command line interface or the JavaScript API to compile a Raptor Template file.
 To use the CLI you must first install the `raptor-templates` module globally using the following command:
 ```bash